AlexCharlton/Hyperscene/README.md

                          HPSpipeline *pipeline,
                          void (*deleteFunc)(void *));

 Create a new node with the given parent. `parent` can either be a scene or another node. `data` is a user supplied pointer to some data which is then passed to the `pipeline` functions as well as `deleteFunc` when the node is deleted.
+If `pipeline` is `NULL`, the node will be invisible. `deleteFunc` may also be `NULL`.

      void hpsDeleteNode(HPSnode *node);